SPMIC-UoN/ON-Harmony_UKBB_pipeline/README.md

 `UK_biobank_pipeline` is explained in detail in the paper [Image Processing and Quality Control for the first 10,000 Brain Imaging Datasets from UK Biobank](http://www.biorxiv.org/content/early/2017/04/24/130385).

+`Dicom to Nifti conversion` is expected to be performed in a certain way using `dcm2niix`.
+The recommended call is dcm2niix -b y -z y -f %p_coil%a_echo%e_%2s -o ../  $DICOMFolder